 I have a trust in an infinite love behind life that is providing for my deeper needs.
 This belief helps me to try to see the larger picture when things are going wrong.
 It helps me to think that if something is not going smoothly this may be a blessing in disguise.
 To go with the flow without kicking against the bricks.

-You may also be interested in this possibility of a hidden Providence providing for our deeper happiness.
-One that tries to compensate for what is bad.
-In other words within the set-backs, hardships and sufferings of life which we all endure to some extent or other, something good is operating to help us learn to live in a more deeply happy way.
-In other words Providence works within the facts of life to teach us a better way.
+This possibility of a hidden Providence providing for a deep happiness may create an interest in you.
+A Providence that secretly tries to compensate for what is bad.
+Is there something good operating to help us learn to live in a more deeply happy way?
+Does it operate within the set-backs, hardships and sufferings of life which we all endure to some extent or other?
+In other words Providence could work within the facts of life to teach us a better way.
 Without experiencing frustration how else could we learn patience?
+Unless we were tempted by self-indulgence how else could we learn self-discipline?
+Until we are conscious of fear how else might we develop trust?

 ‘Copyright 2017 Stephen Russell-Lacy